MarioDelgadoSr/AddBlenderCustomPropertiesFromCSV/README.md

 objectName,propName1
 object1,prop1
 ````
-* sanitize = True option will sanitize a mesh's name to be consitent wth [Three.js naming requirements for nodes](https://discourse.threejs.org/t/issue-with-gltfloader-and-objects-with-dots-in-their-name-attribute/6726 ).
+* The *sanitize = True* option will sanitize a mesh's name to be consitent wth [Three.js naming requirements for nodes](https://discourse.threejs.org/t/issue-with-gltfloader-and-objects-with-dots-in-their-name-attribute/6726 ).

 **Note:**